instancio/instancio/website/docs/user-guide.md

 bean.validation.enabled=true
 ```

-In addition, `jakarta.validation-api` or `validation-api` must be present on the classpath for the feature to be activated.
+In addition, `jakarta` or `javax` validation API must be present on the classpath for the feature to be activated.
 Instancio does not provide the dependency transitively:

 ```xml